 “When a coin is encapsulated in an NGC holder,” as Certified Collectibles Group Senior Vice President for Sales and Marketing Max Spiegel puts it, “the NGC holder becomes a critical part of the coin’s presentation.
 We therefore want to offer the most attractive label and holder options to collectors.”

 The last part of this statement speaks to how the variety of choices in grading service labels fits into not only the coin market but also the market for certification.
 The major grading services compete intensely for our business.
 Numismatic Guaranty Corporation (NGC) and Professional Coin Grading Service (PCGS) are some of the biggest advertisers in numismatics, while ANACS sends representatives to even minor coin shows to pick up as many submissions as they can.
-A certifier with a single type of holder and label will lose out to one that offers collectors and dealers a variety of product to meet their needs.
+A certifier with a single type of holder and label will lose out to one that offers collectors and dealers a variety of products to meet their needs.

 In the early days of certification, that was enough.
 A single product could meet pent-up demand for third-party grading and presentation was not a priority.
 When PCGS started in 1986, for example, their holders used crude and sometimes misaligned printing.
 Contemporary ANACS photo certificates were similarly basic.
 If the buyer could read the label, how that label looked was unimportant.